TarVK/model-react/README.md

 ## Environment usage

-To test your code, in both the main directory and examples run:
+To test your code, in both the main directory and examples/demo run:

 ```
 yarn start